RugbugRedfern/Mycelium-Networking-For-Content-Warning/README.md

 ### Player Data
 Player data is the same as lobby data, but associated with specific players.

 To use player data, you first need to register the key.
 This should happen when your **mod starts for the first time**.
 This step is optional but strongly recommended.
-It's required if you want the PlayerDataUpdated to fire when that key's value is change.
+It's required if you want the PlayerDataUpdated callback to fire when that key's value is changed.
 ```cs
 void Awake()
 {